 Ivan Leshinsky (‘68) was one of the alumni to meet with Cline to suggest adding both the Blackbirds and the Pioneers to the survey poll.
 According to an open letter written by the alumni after the meeting, Cline declined the suggestion, saying “Pioneers would win.”
 The letter was signed by 10 alumni and represented hundreds of former LIU athletes and alumni.

 Leshinsky and his fellow alumni started a petition group on Facebook called LIU Blackbirds Forever.
 The group has almost 900 members online, and hundreds more in support offline, according to Leshinksy.

 Cline has said on record that the unification of the two campuses athletic teams will help the university in terms of its national branding.
 But Leshinsky argued that national branding under the name the Sharks would take too long.

-DeJong said she understands that many of the students and alumni are upset, and that the university will still respect the past.
-“The history books are there; they won’t disappear,” she said.
+DeJong said she understands that many of the students and alumni are upset, and that the university will still respect its past.

 “I like the shark,” he said.
 “First off, sharks are kings of the oceans, so us being a shark makes us a king/queen.
 That’s pretty dope.
-Don’t get me wrong, the Pioneer was amazing, but the shark is cool too.”
+Don’t get me wrong, the Pioneers were amazing, but the shark is cool too.”

-LIU’s first game as the Sharks is scheduled for Saturday, Aug 10, at 2 p.m. when the women’s soccer team takes on Manhattan College at home.
+LIU’s first game as the Sharks is scheduled for Saturday, Aug 10 at 2 p.m. when the women’s soccer team takes on Manhattan College at home.
 DeJong said, “We are ready and excited to start the fall.”